plnkx/blog/_posts/2015-06-06-dantes-inferno-my-favorite-plnkx-note.markdown

 But mostly, things went well.
 I was making progress.
 So I posted another note for me to 'find' as I walked from my car to the office.

-I'd drive to work, get a buzz at my regular parking spot, get out, and walk towards the office.
-Halfway there another note would pop-up.
-The note read:
+That extended my daily testing: drive to work, get a buzz at my regular parking spot, walk towards the office, halfway there expect another note to appear.
+The second note read:

 ```